About

 The geography of Great Smoky Mountains National Park is defined by rugged mountain ridges, deep valleys, forested slopes, and thousands of miles of streams.
 Elevations range from approximately 875 feet (267 meters) to 6,643 feet (2,025 meters) at Clingmans Dome.
 This dramatic variation in elevation creates a wide range of climatic conditions and ecological communities.

-The park contains some of the oldest mountains on Earth, shaped by hundreds of millions of years of geological activity and erosion.
+The park contains some of the oldest mountains on Earth, shaped by hundreds of thousands of years of geological activity and erosion.
 Dense hardwood forests dominate lower elevations, while spruce-fir forests found near the highest peaks resemble ecosystems more commonly associated with Canada.
 More than 2,900 miles of streams flow through the park, supporting healthy aquatic habitats and contributing to its ecological richness.

 Wildlife within Great Smoky Mountains National Park is among the most diverse in the United States.
 The park supports approximately 65 species of mammals, including black bears, white-tailed deer, elk, bobcats, coyotes, foxes, and river otters.
 Black bears have become one of the park’s most iconic animals, with an estimated population of more than 1,500 individuals.